JakubDrozdz/phishing-validator/README.md

 * improve test coverage
 * add logic to assign message with subscriber and persist
 * add view for invoking requests

+## Testing

+Application has Swagger UI enabled to allow quick test of endpoints.
+The shortened URL for swagger is available in properties file

+### Subscribers

+To add subscribers the following JSON should be send to /api/v1/subscribers.
+Field isCheckEnabled is optional and can be removed.

+{
+"phoneNumber": "string",
+"isCheckEnabled": 0
+}

+### SMS

+To register SMS the following JSON should be send to /api/v1/sms.
+Field isPhishing is optional and can be removed.

+{
+"sender": "string",
+"recipient": "string",
+"message": "string",
+"isPhishing": 0
+}

+### Phishing validator activation

+To activate/deactivate phishing validation service the following JSON should be send to /api/v1/sms/.
+Field isPhishing is optional and can be removed.

+{
+"sender": "string",
+"recipient": "string",
+"message": "string",
+"isPhishing": 0
+}